projectcapsule/capsule/use_cases.md

 > _ResourceQuota Admission Controller_ enabled on the Kubernetes API server
 > using the flag `--enable-admission-plugins=ResourceQuota`.

-At tenant level, the Capsule operator watches the Resource Quota usage for each Tenant's Namespace and adjusts it as an aggregate of all the namespaces using the said annotation pattern (`quota.capsule.clastix.io/<quota_name>`)
+At the tenant level, the Capsule controller watches the Resource Quota usage for each Tenant's namespace and adjusts it as an aggregate of all the namespaces using the said annotation pattern (`quota.capsule.clastix.io/<quota_name>`)

-The used Resource Quota counts all the used resources as aggregate of all the Namespace resources in the `oil-and-stracci-inc` Tenant namespaces:
+The used Resource Quota counts all the used resources as an aggregate of all the Namespace resources in the `oil` tenant namespaces:

 - `oil-production`
 - `oil-development`
 - `oil-test`

-When the aggregate usage reaches the hard quota limits, then the ResourceQuota Admission Controller denies the Joe's request.
+When the aggregate usage reaches the hard quota limits, then the ResourceQuota Admission Controller denies Alice's request.

-> In addition to Resource Quota, the Capsule controller create limits ranges in
-> each namespace according to the tenant manifest.
+In addition to Resource Quota, the Capsule controller create limits ranges in each namespace according to the tenant manifest.
->
-> Limit ranges enforcement for single pod, container, and persistent volume
-> claim is done by the default _LimitRanger Admission Controller_ enabled on
-> the Kubernetes API server: using the flag
-> `--enable-admission-plugins=LimitRanger`.

-Joe can inspect Limit Ranges for his namespaces:
+Alice can inspect Limit Ranges for her namespaces:

 ```
-# kubectl -n oil-production get limitranges
+alice@caas# kubectl -n oil-production get limitranges
 NAME            CREATED AT
 capsule-oil-0   2020-07-20T18:41:15Z